SerotoninShane/GeoJSON-Cutter/README.md

 **Empty or invalid output**
 - Check that your first polygon in `input.geojson` is the main boundary
-- Verify all polygons are valid GeoJSON Polygon geometry
+- Verify all polygons are valid GeoJSON Polygon geometry copied from [geojson.io's](http://geojson.io) output identically

 ## Script Output